muhammedshihab1001/KTM/README.md

 You can view the live version of this project by following the link below:

 [Live Project - KTM Bike Website Clone](https://muhammedshihab1001.github.io/KTM/)
-*This link points to the live hosted version of the project on GitHub Pages.
-(Replace it with your actual hosting URL if you're using a different hosting platform.)*
+*This link points to the live hosted version of the project on GitHub Pages.*

 ## Installation